Gangaaaah/Retail_Business_Analysis/README.md

 Re-validated the table by reloading from SQLite

-📈 Day 3 — Exploratory Data Analysis (EDA)
+📈  — Exploratory Data Analysis (EDA)

 Performed univariate, bivariate, and correlation analysis